- 2 tablespoons plus 1-1/2 teaspoons paprika

 - Drain pineapple, reserving juice; refrigerate the pineapple.
 Add the pineapple juice, onion, green pepper, vinegar, brown sugar, soy sauce, Worcestershire sauce and salt to slow cooker.
 Cover and cook on low for 6-8 hours or until meat is tender.

 - Combine cornstarch and water until smooth; stir into pork mixture.
 Add pineapple.
 Cover and cook 30 minutes longer or until sauce is thickened.
-Serve over rice if desired.
+If desired, sprinkle with green onions and serve over rice.
 Yield: 6 servings.